conan-io/docs/tutorial/creating_packages/define_package_information.rst

 We can see a couple of things:

-- We are adding a *hello* library to the ``libs`` property of the ``cpp_info`` to tell consumers that they should link the libraries with the that appear in this list.
+- We are adding a *hello* library to the ``libs`` property of the ``cpp_info`` to tell consumers that they should link the libraries from that list.

 - We are not adding anything specific for the *lib* or *include* folders where the library and headers files are packaged.
-The ``cpp_info`` object has the ``.includedirs`` and ``.libdirs`` properties to set those locations but Conan sets their value as *lib* and *include* by default so it's not needed to add those in this case.
+The ``cpp_info`` object has the ``.includedirs`` and ``.libdirs`` properties to define those locations but Conan sets their value as *lib* and *include* by default so it's not needed to add those in this case.
 The declaration of the ``package_info`` method in our Conan package would be completely equivalent to this
   one: